 - In August 2024, it was 1.88.

 - By November 2024, it was up to 1.95.
-Looking over my notes (the benefit of taking good notes through the years!), I realized I had stopped taking Wobenzyme.
-So I ordered more, started taking them in early December, and am hopeful my cancer markers in early 2025 respond to this adjustment.
+Looking over my notes (the benefit of taking good notes through the years!), I realized I had stopped taking Pancreas &/or Wobenzyme and I started taking a Multivitamin in the summer.
+So I quit taking the multivitamin and ordered more Pancreas capsules &, started taking them in early December, and am hopeful my cancer markers in early 2025 respond to this adjustment.